aprilqueved0/april-queved0.github.io/README.md

 ## Print:
 <li>I think maybe I should swap this background color with something slightly darker?</li>
 <li>I removed the search bar and filters for now.
 I think those would work on WordPress best since WordPress allows you to assign tags to your work and houses your actual article text.</li>
 <li>(This is me just giving myself more Illustrator work, BUT) I'm thinking of redoing all the thumbnail images so they compliment the site's color theme -- thoughts?
-It looks ugly as is...</li>
+It looks ugly as is...maybe I just add a blue tinted overlay to the thumbnails with an opacity between 50 and 75%?</li>
 <li>I couldn't figure out how to increase the space between the bottom row of clip boards and footer.
 I tried in a couple of places but saw nothing change so I removed the code line.</li>

 ## Contact: